EE2dev/item-explorer/README.md

 * preprocessing csv file before passing it to on
 * reference to data embedded in html file
 * preprocessing embedded data before passing it to on
+* preprocessing embedded data before passing it to on

 * basic data structure with long names
 * basic data structure with dimensions